RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-mysql/README.md

 Name=Temenos RHPAM JBoss Front Security Group
 ```

-The second group is designated to be used by the *MySQL* backend:
+The second group is designated to be used by the *MySQL* backend instance:

 ```text
 Name: rhpam-mysql-back